A car fire is an incredibly dangerous event when every ounce of preparedness you have pays off.

 These mounting kits and brackets place the extinguisher somewhere safe, so when you need it, it’s right there for you.

 An extinguisher carrying four pounds of chemical and sporting a familiar design and shape, the Kidde Pro 210 is a solid choice if you’ve got the room for it in your vehicle.
 It carries a beefy 6-year limited warranty, better than many other similar products.

-This is a good backup extinguisher to store in your trunk, although a small unit mounted underneath your seat is your go-to option to get out of the way of danger.
-All around this is the best car fire extinguisher for your buck.
+This is a suitable backup extinguisher to store in your trunk, although a small unit mounted underneath your seat is your go-to option to get out of the way of danger.
+All around, this is the best car fire extinguisher for your buck.

 - Bigger capacity for larger fires

 - Too large to store in front of vehicle

 - Some reviewers claim the extinguisher arrived with a low charge

 This extinguisher is rated for B and C-Class fires, making it ideal for engine fires involving the alternator and other “dry” fires.
 This is an excellent product for those handy around an automobile and an engine.

 While this extinguisher is great for select uses, it shouldn’t be used as your go-to option for general emergencies and is best utilized by the mechanically inclined.